 - Elena Cotos and Sarah Huffman are evaluating a new model for academic writing support to graduate students and post-doctoral associates implemented by the Center for Communication Excellence.
 The objectives are to analyze the discipline-specific research communication needs of graduate students and post-doctoral associates; to investigate the impact of the writing support to meet these needs; and to assess the effectiveness and efficiency of the approach to training Graduate Peer Mentors.

-- John Levis is developing a nonnative version of the Arctic Corpus (from Carnegie Mellon University) including speakers from varied first languages (Chinese, Arabic, languages from India, Spanish, and Korean).
+- John Levis and ISU-PRL have developed a nonnative version of the Arctic Corpus (from Carnegie Mellon University) including speakers from varied first languages (Chinese, Arabic, Vietnamese, languages from India, Spanish, and Korean).
+We are now exploring how the corpus can inform speech synthesis, mispronunciation detection, and language teaching priorities.
 This project is being carried out in conjunction with Texas A & M University and with funding from the National Science Foundation.